google/tracing-framework/docs/call_tracing.md

 timing** - you will not be able to get function times from this!
 What you will be seeing in the user interface is counts, based on the mode you're running in.

-The `wtf-instrument` command line tool runs over your Javascript to produce an instrumented file that can be run in the browser.
+The `wtf-instrument` command line tool runs over your JavaScript to produce an instrumented file that can be run in the browser.
 Unlike the normal instrumentation that normal WTF does, this process performs code transformation and results in a different kind of file: `.wtf-calls`.